 The required quorum for the transaction of business at the Annual Meeting is a majority of the votes eligible to be cast by holders of shares of Common Stock issued and outstanding on the Record Date.
-Shares that are voted "FOR," "AGAINST" or "ABSTAIN" on a matter are treated as being present at the meeting for purposes of establishing a quorum and are also treated as shares entitled to vote at the Annual Meeting (the "Votes Cast") with respect to such matter.
+Shares that are voted "FOR," "AGAINST" or "ABSTAIN" on a matter are treated as being present at the meeting for purposes of establishing a quorum with respect to such matter.
 For certain proposals, brokers may not have discretionary authority to vote on a particular matter if they have not received specific instructions from the beneficial owner of the shares ("broker non-votes").
 Shares subject to a broker non-vote are counted as present for the purpose of determining the presence or absence of a quorum for the transaction of business; the effect of abstentions and broker non-votes on the proposals presented herein is discussed below.

 With regard to the election of directors, votes may be cast in favor of a director nominee or withheld.
 Because directors are elected by plurality, abstentions from voting and broker non-votes will be entirely excluded from the vote and will have no effect on its outcome.
-If a quorum is present at the meeting, the nominees receiving the greatest number of votes, up to five directors, will be elected.
+If a quorum is present at the meeting, the nominees receiving the greatest number of votes, up to six (6) directors, will be elected.

-With regard to Proposals 2 and 3, the affirmative vote of a majority of the Votes Cast is required for approval.
-With regard to these proposals, abstentions will be counted in tabulations of the votes cast on a proposal and will have the same effect as a vote against the proposal, whereas broker non-votes will be entirely excluded from the vote and will have no effect on its outcome.
+With regard to all other proposals, the affirmative vote of a majority of the outstanding shares of common stock entitled to vote thereon and present in person or by proxy at the Annual Meeting is required for approval (the "Required Vote").
+With regard to these proposals, abstentions will be counted in tabulations of the votes cast on each such proposal and will have the same effect as a vote against the proposal, whereas broker non-votes will be excluded from the vote and will have no effect on its outcome.